amykapernick/modern_front_end_fundamentals/docs/semantic-html/docs.md

 />
 ```

-To make it easier for people to know what value they’re supplying, we can provide labels using the `datalist` element to provide labels to display along the slider.
-These labels don’t necessarily have to correspond with each step/point on the slider, but it’s best if they’re equally spaced.
-The `value` of each option should correspond the the value from the range slider, eg. in this case it’s going from 0 to 10.
+To make it easier for people to know what value they're supplying, we can provide labels using the `datalist` element to provide labels to display along the slider.
+These labels don't necessarily have to correspond with each step/point on the slider, but it's best if they're equally spaced.
+The `value` of each option should correspond the the value from the range slider, eg. in this case it's going from 0 to 10.

 ```html
 <label for="quokka_coolness">How cool are Quokkas?</label>